thenetcircle/dino/docs/md/api.md

 }
 ```

-If request is for conversation-based private messaging, used `objectType: 'private'`.
+If request is for conversation-based private messaging, use `objectType: 'private'`.
 In this case, the other user(s)
 in this conversation (`owner`s of the `room`) will initially have a `NOT_ACKED` status for the message.
 If they are
 online they will receive it and they can acknowledge the message.
 If they are offline they will receive it in `gn_login`
 then they come online (all non-acked messages for rooms they are `owner` for).